matthewbednarski/cdnjs-client/README.md

 # Cdnjs-client

-Initially it was a client for [cdnjs](https://cdnjs.com/) but it can handle any `GET`'able, publicly-available resource.
+Initially it was a client for [cdnjs](https://cdnjs.com/) but it can handle any `GET`'able, publicly-available resources.

 ## Configuration example: